boatbomber/AIConversation/README.md

     id: string,
     -- ID of the AI model to use.
     model: model?,
-    -- What sampling temperature to use, between 0 and 2.
-Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
-    temperature: number?,
     -- A list of functions the model may generate JSON inputs for.
     functions: { functionSchema }?,
 }